shanujshekhar/Space_Exploration_Game_Unity_Tool/README.md

 # Interactive Space Exploration Video Game in Virtual Reality using Unity Tool

-•	Designed Virtual Scene of Solar System consisting of Sun, Moon, Stars, cargo-ship, spaceship, etc. (Modelled using Blender 2.8)
+- Designed Virtual Scene of Solar System consisting of Sun, Moon, Stars, cargo-ship, spaceship, etc. (Modelled using Blender 2.8)
-•	Implemented features like gravity, switching cameras of game, revolving and rotational motion of planets, driving spaceship.
+- Implemented features like gravity, switching cameras of game, revolving and rotational motion of planets, driving spaceship.
-•	Spaceship is equipped with the state-of-the-art selection ray which can pick-up and move objects using VR controllers.
+- Spaceship is equipped with the state-of-the-art selection ray which can pick-up and move objects using VR controllers.
 Used these rays to retrieve the cargo boxes released into space by the cargo-ship
-•	Designed a greenhouse on a Planet where I made the player do some random tasks like aligning cargo boxes, etc.
+- Designed a greenhouse on a Planet where I made the player do some random tasks like aligning cargo boxes, etc.
-•	Designed teleportation tube to teleport into the greenhouse.
+- Designed teleportation tube to teleport into the greenhouse.

+## Flying the spaceship
+- Designed a cockpit for the spaceship.
+The cockpit has a large window that looks outside into the space, a yoke (and aircraft’s steering), and a teleportation tube.
+- Used Oculus Quest controllers to implement the steering of the spaceship.
+When the user walks towards the cockpit, they are prompted for an option to control the flight.
+- Implemented a miniature map of the world of the game.
+Such a minimap is an example of a World in Miniature (WIM) metaphor.
+The representation of the spaceship, cargo-ship, and custom Planet are highlighted (this is usually done by making the objects in different colors and blinking).

+## The Teleportation Tube
+- Teleportation is a type of locomotion that allows the player to move around a VR environment.
+- I have designed a ‘tube’ (a human-sized 3D cylindrical object) inside the spaceship that when walked into, will teleport the user to different locations within your VR world.
+- Once the user walks into the teleportation tube, it provides an aerial view of the greenhouse to the user.
+User selects a 3D location in the greenhouse using a ray from one of the controllers intersecting with the greenhouse ‘floor.’
+Using a button, the user confirms the teleportation location and the tube teleports the user to the specified location.

+## Interacting with the cargo ship
+- Designed Cargo ship and cargo boxes using Blender 3.0.
+- To retrieve a cargo box, I have used a ray-based interaction method (ray-casting vectorbased pointing).
+Using a button, each controller activates a ray.

+## Planet Greenhouse
+- Greenhouse consists of a large field growing on the ground.
+- I have designed two tasks:

+    - Task 1 - Game of Light
+      - In this task, the user has to turn on/off the lights present all along the boundary of the greenhouse.
+      - The user has to cast rays from both the controllers and when both rays intersect at certain light, then the light component of this 3D object is disabled.

+    - Task 2 - Cargo Alignment
+      - In this task, the cargoes loaded in the beginning of the game, will be used to place or you can say align them onto a cart present in the greenhouse.
+      - Again, I have used rays from the controllers to select a particular cargo.
+      - After the cargo is selected, then the user can easily pick them up using the left controller.
+The user is given the feature of moving the object along the ray of the left controller in order for it to get placed into the cart.

 ## Tools and Hardware Used:
 - Language Used: C# (Microsoft Visual Studio, Unity, Blender)